Farro with Sausage, Bok Choy, & Garlic

 When pink is gone from sausage, about 5-8 minutes, add sliced garlic.
 Cook, stirring frequently, for another 5-8 minutes until sausage is starting to brown.

 Stir in well-drained farro, and reduce heat slightly.
 Taste for salt, and correct if needed.
-Add sliced bok choy stalk, a few tablespoons of water, and continue to stir until water is evaporated, farro is heated through, well-coated in oil, and in danger of starting to stick.
+Add sliced bok choy stalk (or, if using kale, add all of it at this stage), a few tablespoons of water, and continue to stir until water is evaporated, farro is heated through, well-coated in oil, and in danger of starting to stick.

 Stir in bok choy leaves, in batches if necessary, until wilted.
 (Tongs may be useful here.)
 Add flower sprigs at the very end, toss quickly, and then move them to the side of the pan.